 This request shall keep a session alive if HEARTBEAT is supported by both the Requester and Responder.
 The HEARTBEAT request shall be sent periodically as indicated in HeartbeatPeriod in either KEY_EXCHANGE_RSP or PSK_EXCHANGE_RSP response messages.
 The Responder shall terminate the session if session traffic is not received in twice HeartbeatPeriod.
 Likewise, the Requester shall terminate the session if session traffic, including ERROR response, is not received in twice HeartbeatPeriod.
 Session traffic includes encrypted data at the transport layer.
 How SPDM is informed of encrypted data at the transport layer is outside of the scope of this specification.
 The Requester may retry HEARTBEAT requests.
-The Requester shall wait ST1 time for the response before retrying.

-The timer for the Heartbeat period shall start at the transmission, for Responders, or reception, for Requester, of either the FINISH_RSP or PSK_FINISH_RSP response messages.
-When determining the value of HeartbeatPeriod, the Responder should ensure this value is sufficiently greater than RTT.

-- For further details of session termination, see Session termination phase. - The HEARTBEAT request message format describes the message format.
+- The timer for the Heartbeat period shall start at the transmission, for Responders, or reception, for Requester, of either the FINISH_RSP or PSK_FINISH_RSP response messages.
+When determining the value of HeartbeatPeriod, the Responder should ensure this value is sufficiently greater than T1. - For further details of session termination, see Session termination phase. - The HEARTBEAT request message format describes the message format.

-479 HEARTBEAT request message format
+477 HEARTBEAT request message format